Certified Devices

 ws://127.0.0.1:PORT?v=1&client_id=YOUR_CLIENT_ID&encoding=json

-.
+PORT is a range of ports from 6463 to 6473.
 You should iterate over these ports with your request until one returns a success response code or succeeds with a socket connection.
 Keep track of that port number for the rest of the session.

 To keep your hardware in sync with Discord, send updates any time the hardware mute is toggled, or one of the voice features like echo cancellation is enabled or disabled by the user.
 This lets Discord get out of the way of your optimization when you're in control, or help out when you're not, ensuring an awesome experience for anyone using your hardware.

-, sorted by your preferred priority.
+Each time you update, send a full array of devices, sorted by your preferred priority.
 That means if you want a specific headset to be the default that Discord will attempt to use, put it first in the array.

 Getting Device UUID

-should be the Windows device's UUID, retrieved through the native Windows API.
-You'll get back something that looks like {0.0.1.00000000}.{6cff2b76-44a8-46b9-b528-262ad8609d9f}
+For each device in the SET_CERTIFIED_DEVICES payload, there is an id field.
+This id should be the Windows device's UUID, retrieved through the native Windows API.
+You'll get back something that looks like {0.0.1.00000000}.{6cff2b76-44a8-46b9-b528-262ad8609d9f}.

 Microphone Id Example

-id = waveInMessage((HWAVEIN)IntToPtr(index),DRV_QUERYFUNCTIONINSTANCEID,(DWORD_PTR)pstrEndpointId,cbEndpointId);
+cppid = waveInMessage((HWAVEIN)IntToPtr(index),DRV_QUERYFUNCTIONINSTANCEID,(DWORD_PTR)pstrEndpointId,cbEndpointId);

 Speaker Id Example

-id = waveOutMessage((HWAVEIN)IntToPtr(index),DRV_QUERYFUNCTIONINSTANCEID,(DWORD_PTR)pstrEndpointId,cbEndpointId);
+cppid = waveOutMessage((HWAVEIN)IntToPtr(index),DRV_QUERYFUNCTIONINSTANCEID,(DWORD_PTR)pstrEndpointId,cbEndpointId);

 HTTP Example